Universal spectrum and scaling laws for halo mass function, structure, and dark matter mass constraints: More details on the mass cascade

-In short, two distinct ranges can be identified for inverse mass cascade from time/mass scales: 1) mass propagation range with $m_{h} <m_{h}^{*}$, where the system is in a statistically steady state with a scale-independent mass flux $\varepsilon _{m} $ and a time-invariant group mass $m_{g} =m_{h} n_{h}$ (Fig. \ref{fig:S4}); 2) mass deposition range with $m_{h} >m_{h}^{*} $, where mass cascaded from small scales is actively consumed to grow halos (Fig. \ref{fig:S1}).
-Halo group mass $m_{g} $ is increasing with time in this range.
+In short, two distinct ranges can be identified for inverse mass cascade from time/mass scales: 1) mass propagation range with $m_{h} <m_{h}^{*}$, where the system is in a statistically steady state with a scale-independent mass flux $\varepsilon _{m} $ and a time-invariant group mass $m_{g} =m_{h} n_{h}$ (Fig. \ref{fig:S4}); 2) mass deposition range with $m_{h} >m_{h}^{*} $, where mass cascaded from small scales is actively consumed to grow haloes.
+The mass of the halo group $m_{g} $ increases with time in this range.